 Pageant of the Masters

-Beginning on July 7 and lasting until August 31, each evening during the Festival of the Arts, local volunteers put on an unbelievable performance in which real people take their places inside oversized frames and recreate famous works of art.
+During the Festival of the Arts, local volunteers put on an unbelievable performance in which real people take their places inside oversized frames and recreate famous works of art.
 The works are so realistic that it is not unusual for members of the audience to believe they are looking at painted murals.

 These “living pictures” are designed with painted backgrounds so that they recreate both classical and contemporary works of art.
 The characters wear costumes and pose to look exactly like their counterparts in the original pieces.

 This event is one that is not to be missed by any art lover who visits Laguna Beach in the summer.

 What if you didn’t purchase advance tickets?
 Each morning around 6:00 a.m., people line up at the ticket window in front of the Festival of the Arts (where the Pageant of the Masters is held) to purchase the tickets that have been turned back in.
 The volunteer performers are given free tickets to each of their performances during the summer.
 They give these tickets out to their friends and family.
 However, most of them do not need their allotted tickets every night of the summer, so they turn them back in and visitors can purchase them at the ticket window the morning of the performance.

 Depending on the night of the week and location of your seats, ticket prices range from $20 to $172.
 You can rent binoculars and seat cushions outside the doors to the performance area.
 The binoculars are especially popular with people who want to watch the people in the paintings to see if they blink!

 In the Tweet below, you can see an example of a couple setting up a scene for a “living picture” during the Pageant of the Masters.

 Almost directly across Laguna Canyon Road from the Festival of the Arts is the site of Laguna Art-A-Fair.
 It has been a part of the Laguna Beach art festivals for the past 50 years.